 - A summary of the key issues that arose and pointers to what exactly held students at each level for each paper

 Improving essay skills on both Depth and Breadth papers

 - The effective use of subject knowledge to provide a substantiated judgement as demanded at Level 4 and Level 5

 - Developing the best structure for essay responses.
 Moving away from narrative or assertion common at Level 2

 - Teaching tips for breaking down essay writing skills – how to assess this in the classroom

-- The different assessment criteria for depth and breadth and ensuring students understand these
+- Ensuring students understand the different assessment criteria for depth and breadth

 - The demands of balanced argument at Level 3 and above: what students must show the examiners